+1(415) 260-6514 |Jacqueline_Howells@brown.edu| www.jacquelinehowells.com

 Department: Ecology and Evolutionary Biology & Neuroscience

-Relevant Coursework: Neurogenetics and Disease, Advanced Neurobiology, Molecular Mechanisms of Disease, Innate Immunology, Host-Microbe Interaction, The Diseased Brain.
+Relevant Coursework: The Biology of Aging, Neurogenetics and Disease, Advanced Neurobiology, Molecular Mechanisms of Disease, Innate Immunology, Host-Microbe Interaction, The Diseased Brain.

 University of California, Berkeley, CA